 This lightweight, non-greasy leave-in serum works to nourish, strengthen hair and stimulate regrowth without leaving a sticky residue or weighing it down. help stimulate regrowth.

 Unless you are following a strict nutrition plan, it is often difficult to have healthy meals every day for the whole year.
 Give your skin and scalp the much-needed nutrients through oral supplements.
 And since the scalp is an extension of the skin, any vitamin supplements can contribute positively to the scalp as well.

 No. Your hairstylist is not trying to trick you into spending more money.
 Hair treatments have their place in our beauty routines.
 Like your monthly facials, a monthly deep cleansing scalp treatment works to truly remove all the debris left behind from not only the dirt and pollutants in the air but also from your daily hair care and styling products.
 At DrHair®, we go one step further by offering a thorough scalp analysis to help identify your scalp condition and the subsequent treatment you need.

-No matter your scalp condition, scalp treatments such as DrHair® Deep Cleanse unclogs hair follicles, and works to balance the scalp condition, boost blood circulation, promote nutrient absorption, reduce any inflammation and itching, and maintain scalp health for healthy hair growth.
+No matter your scalp condition, a scalp treatment such as DrHair® Deep Cleanse unclogs hair follicles and works to balance the scalp condition, boost blood circulation, promote nutrient absorption, reduce any inflammation and itching, and maintain scalp health for healthy hair growth.